Adamtronsky/Karaneko-Prologue-Lore/People/People of Velkar/Koyagi.md

 - Shows no cape.
-- Has a magical sword that seems very powerful (neutralises and absorbs black magic)
+- Has a magical sword that seems very powerful (neutralizes and absorbs black magic)